-The Plain Writing Act of 2010 requires federal agencies to write "clear Government communication that the public can understand and use."
-President Obama also emphasized the importance of establishing "a system of transparency, public participation, and collaboration" in his January 21, 2009, Memorandum on Transparency and Open Government.
+The Plain Writing Act of 2010 requires federal agencies to write "clear government communication that the public can understand and use."
+Specifically, we must use plain language in any document we produce that the public needs to understand in order to:

-Jim Kennedy, USITC designated senior official for plain writing
+- Nancy Snyder, USITC designated senior official for plain writing

 - Judy Edelhoff, USITC contact for plain writing

-This is the annual report (PDF) on our progress and compliance with the Plain Writing Act.
+Here is the annual report (PDF) on our progress and compliance with the Plain Writing Act.